Houston Pedestrian Accident Lawyers

 Work with One of the Nation’s Most Respected Law Firms

 National statistics indicate that people are choosing to walk to their destinations more than ever.
 This could contribute to the rising number of annual pedestrian accidents in the United States.
 In 2013, pedestrians constituted 14% of all traffic fatalities, according to the NHTSA.
 If you or a loved one was hurt in a pedestrian accident, our team at Arnold & Itkin can fight for you.
-We encourage you to contact a Houston pedestrian accident attorney from our team as soon as possible in order to discuss your rights in a free case evaluation.
-The sooner you are able to speak with our experienced, aggressive trial lawyers, the better your chance of obtaining the compensation you deserve after a traffic accident.
+We encourage you to contact a top-rated Houston pedestrian accident attorney from our team as soon as possible in order to discuss your rights in a free evaluation.

 Pedestrian Injury Statistics in the United States

 According to the NHTSA, in 2013 approximately 4,700 pedestrians were killed in traffic accidents, and an additional 66,000 were injured.
 This equates to a pedestrian fatality taking place every two hours in the United States, and a pedestrian injury every eight minutes.